-The breakdown of car sales figures for the month of February is:
+The breakdown of car sales figures for the month of March is:

-- Commercial vehicles sold: 5,081, 9.98% more than in February of 2016.
+- Commercial vehicles sold: 471, 14.21% less than in March of 2021.

-- Passenger cars regitrations: 1,611, which represents a figure of 0.68% less than in February of 2016.
+- Passenger cars regitrations: 2,058, which represents a figure of 2.74% less than in March of 2021.

 A very useful variable for estimating the level of economic wealth enjoyed by Estonians residents, when compared to the other countries in the ranking, is the number of vehicles sold or registered per thousand residents in the last year.
-With annual sales of 21.08 cars per 1,000 residents, 21.08 of them in the last month, Estonia, occupies 23th place in the ranking.
+With annual sales of 20.21 cars per 1,000 residents, 1.9 of them in the last month, Estonia, occupies 27th place in the ranking.

-As can be seen, the number of registrations per thousand residents has grown in the last year.
-The increase in this figure is positive, as it generally indicates improved public confidence in the country's economy.
+As can be seen, the number of registrations per thousand residents has fallen in the last year.
+A drop in registrations generally indicates a fall in consumer confidence and, when it is sustained, a recession in the real economy.

 Here we show you the progression of vehicle registrations in Estonia.
 You can see car registrations in other countries in en vehicle registrations and see all the economic information about Estonia in en Estonian economy.